johnjacob10/gen-pass/README.md

        code, in addition to alpha-numeric characters.
        This option may be repeated multiple times, and its presence implies "-a".
+[OPTIONAL] -v : This option directs gen_pass to generate verbose output.
+This is useful for developers.
+[OPTIONAL]

-[OPTIONAL] The "-a" option can be used to generate a password with alphanumeric characters only.
+The "-a" option can be used to generate a password with alphanumeric characters only.
 Such a password will have less entropy than a password with alphanumeric and special characters.
 The "-s" option allows the generation of a password with alphanumeric characters and a special character specified by numeric ASCII code.
 This option can be used multiple times to add multiple special characters to the password.
 This is useful for websites that allow a certain restricted set of special characters in addition to alphanumeric characters in passwords.
 The complete set of special characters that can be added by using the "-s" option are shown below.
 !
 33   " 34   # 35   $ 36   % 37   & 38   ' 39   ( 40   ) 41   * 42   + 43
 , 44   - 45   .
 46   / 47   : 58   ; 59   < 60   = 61   > 62   ?
 63   @ 64